BYU-Hydroinformatics/ggst/docs/source/api.rst

 **Obtaining an Authentication Token**
 -------------------------------------
 The last two functions of the API require an authentication token.
-To obtain one, you will need to sign up for an account on `BYU Tethys Portal <https://tethys-staging.byu.edu/apps/>`_.
-Click on the Log In button to get to the sign-up prompt.
+To obtain one, use one of the following two methods:

+1. Request a token.

+You can request a token by contacting the administrator of one of the Tethys portals.
+For the apps.geoglows.org portal, please send a request to Norm Jones (njones@byu.edu).

+2. Use an existing account.

-Once signed in, click on your username in the upper right corner, opening a panel.
-Click on the User Settings to reveal the API key.
+If you have an account on one of the Tethys portals, you can obtain an authentication token by signing in and navigating to the User Settings.
+After signing in, click on your username in the upper right corner, opening a panel and then click on the User Settings to reveal the API key.

 .. image:: images-api/userpanel.png
    :scale: 50%